kyle-johnson/rollup-plugin-optimize-lodash-imports/README.md

 ## Why?

+There are [multiple](https://github.com/webpack/webpack/issues/6925) [issues](https://github.com/lodash/lodash/issues/3839) [surrounding](https://github.com/rollup/rollup/issues/1403) [tree-shaking](https://github.com/rollup/rollup/issues/691) of lodash.

-Mostly to support [Typescript with Rollup](https://www.npmjs.com/package/@rollup/plugin-typescript) when building reusable libraries.
-With `tsc` doing all the transpiling, it seemed a waste to add Babel to the mix just to use `babel-plugin-lodash`.
+[`babel-plugin-lodash`](https://www.npmjs.com/package/babel-plugin-lodash) solves the issue, but it requires Babel.
+Many projects use [@rollup/plugin-typescript](https://www.npmjs.com/package/@rollup/plugin-typescript) which offloads transpiling to `tsc`.
+It seems a waste to add Babel to the mix just to use `babel-plugin-lodash`.

 Other alternatives include `eslint-plugin-lodash` with the [`import-scope` rule enabled](https://github.com/wix/eslint-plugin-lodash/blob/HEAD/docs/rules/import-scope.md).

-`lodah-es` support was inspired by [`tsdx`](https://github.com/formium/tsdx/blob/462af2d002987f985695b98400e0344b8f2754b7/README.md#using-lodash).
+This works, but requires your time to fix all of those imports.

+The `lodash-es` support was inspired by [`tsdx`](https://github.com/formium/tsdx/blob/462af2d002987f985695b98400e0344b8f2754b7/README.md#using-lodash).
+It can be used to solve an issue where toolchains view `lodash-es` and `lodash` as separate packages, doubling up on the individual lodash methods shipped to browsers.